lorellav/DeXTER-DeepTextMiner/README.md

 - Italian Content Annotation Bank (I-CAB): http://ontotext.fbk.eu/icab.html
 - Google Cloud Platform Console: https://console.cloud.google.com/?pli=1

-## References
+## 13. References

 Riedl, M. and Padó, S. 2018.
 "A Named Entity Recognition Shootout for German". *Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (Short Papers)*, pages 120–125.
 Melbourne, Australia, July 15 - 20, 2018.

 Viola, L. 2021. “*ChroniclItaly* and *ChroniclItaly 2.0*: Digital Heritage to access narratives of migration”. *IJHAC - Journal of Digital Humanities*.

 Viola, L. and Fiscarelli, A. 2021.
 "From digitised sources to digital data: Behind the scenes of (critically) enriching a digital heritage collection".
-In *Proceedings of the International Conference Collect and Connect: Archives and Collections in a Digital Age*, edited by Weber, A. Heerlien, M., Miracle, E. G. and Wolstencroft, K. CEUR – Workshops Proceedings. http://ceur-ws.org/Vol-2810/paper5.pdf
+In *Proceedings of the International Conference Collect and Connect: Archives and Collections in a Digital Age*, edited by Weber, A. Heerlien, M., Miracle, E. G. and Wolstencroft, K. CEUR – Workshops Proceedings.

-## The team
+## 14. Funding and the team

 DeXTER is a project by [Lorella Viola](https://www.lorellaviola.me.uk).
 This project was funded by the Luxembourg Centre for Contemporary and Digital History (C<sup>2</sup>DH) [*Thinkering Grant*](https://www.c2dh.uni.lu/thinkering).
 The technical implementation including the development of the app was provided by [Antonio Maria Fiscarelli](antonio.fiscarelli@uni.lu).

-## How to cite DeXTER
+## 15. How to cite DeXTER

 To cite the DeXTER repository, please use the following format according to the APA style guide:

 Viola, Lorella and Fiscarelli, Antonio Maria.
 2021. *DeXTER (DeepTextMiner): A deep learning, critical workflow to contextually enrich digital collections and visualise them* (v1.0.0).
 Luxembourg: University of Luxembourg.
-Available at https://github.com/lorellav/GeoNewsMiner.
+Available at https://github.com/lorellav/DeXTER-DeepTextMiner.
 DOI: 10.5281/zenodo.3484591